Team Tripoli Participates In Trivia Night

-Aviation Ordnanceman Airman Celeste Fitzpatrick, from Corpus Christi, Texas, left, and Aviation Ordnanceman 3rd Class Devin Harrington, from Pensacola, Florida, participate in trivia night on the mess decks aboard amphibious assault carrier USS Tripoli (LHA 7), Nov.
+Chief Warrant Officer 4 Latresha Williams, the assistant first lieutenant aboard amphibious assault carrier USS Tripoli (LHA7) participates in trivia night on the mess decks, Nov.
 19, 2024.
 Tripoli is an America-class amphibious assault ship homeported in San Diego.
 Tripoli is underway in the U.S. 3rd Fleet area of operations conducting advanced tactical training that enhances warfighting capability and tactical proficiency.
 (U.S. Navy photo by Mass Communication Specialist Seaman Apprentice Eliora Sims)

 |Date Taken: